 In this Post: Do you love pumpkin spice?
-Get the recipe for spiced pumpkin butter to enjoy on your fresh biscuits or toast!
+Get the recipe for homemade pumpkin butter to enjoy on your fresh biscuits or toast!

 For the Pumpkin Butter you will need: